headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 sys	0m0.012s
 ```

-And then `jruby -v`, which loads only a few classes in JRuby, but is all Java code:
+And then `jruby -v`, which loads only a few classes in JRuby, all Java code:

 ```
 $ time jruby -v